Telegraph key: Non-telegraphic keys

 Simple telegraph-like keys were long used to control the flow of electricity in laboratory tests of electrical circuits.
 Often, these were simple "strap" keys, in which a bend in the key lever provided the key's spring action.

 Telegraph-like keys were once used in the study of operant conditioning with pigeons.
 Starting in the 1940s, initiated by B. F. Skinner at Harvard University, the keys were mounted vertically behind a small circular hole about the height of a pigeon's beak in the front wall of an operant conditioning chamber.
 Electromechanical recording equipment detected the closing of the switch whenever the pigeon pecked the key.
 Depending on the psychological questions being investigated, keypecks might have resulted in the presentation of food or other stimuli.

-Modern pigeon response keys are specially made switches but are still called "keys" due to their origins as telegraph keys.

-Operators' "fist"
+Operators' fist

 With straight keys, side-swipers, and, to an extent, bugs, each and every telegrapher has their own unique style or rhythm pattern when transmitting a message.
 An operator's style is known as their "fist".

 Since every fist is unique, other telegraphers can usually identify the individual telegrapher transmitting a particular message.
-This had a huge significance during the first and second World Wars, since the on-board telegrapher's "fist" could be used to track individual ships and submarines, and for traffic analysis.
+This had a huge significance during the first and second World Wars, since the on-board telegrapher's fist could be used to track individual ships and submarines, and for traffic analysis.

 However, with electronic keyers (either single- or double-paddle) this is no longer the case: Keyers produce uniformly "perfect" code at a set speed, which is altered at the request of the receiver, usually not the sender.
-Only inter-character and inter-word spacing remain unique to the operator, and can produce a less clear semblance of a "fist".
+Only inter-character and inter-word spacing remain unique to the operator, and can produce a less clear semblance of a fist.